smartdevicelink/sdl_evolution/proposals/XXXX-add-feature-to-disable-video-streaming-backgrounded-string-feature.md

 ## Proposed solution
-Add parameter `sendVideoBackgroundedString` to `SDLStreminMediaConfiguration` class to disable the "video streaming backgrounded string (SDL-0118)" feature.
+Add parameter `sendVideoBackgroundedString` to `SDLStreamingMediaConfiguration` class to disable the "video streaming backgrounded string (SDL-0118)" feature.
 The default value of this parameter is `true` and "Video Streaming Backgrounded String" will be sent (Current behavior as of sdl_ios v6.2).
 If this parameter is set to `false`, `backgroundingPixelBuffer` will not be sent.

 ## Potential downsides

 App developer must be careful which solution to use, default "Video Streaming Backgrounded String" or other by checking HU make/model/trim in RAI response.
-However, as mentioned above, the default behavior will be *send the backgrounded string*, so, if app developer skip checking, nothing will be changed from sdl_ios v6.2.
+However, as mentioned above, the default behavior will be *send the backgrounded string*, so, if app developer skips checking, nothing will be changed from sdl_ios v6.2.

 ## Impact on existing code

-Minor API changes are required in `SDLStreminMediaConfiguration` and `SDLVideoLifecycleManager` in sdl_ios.
+Minor API changes are required in `SDLStreamingMediaConfiguration` and `SDLVideoLifecycleManager` in sdl_ios.

 ## Alternatives considered